mnath30/Portfolio/README.md

 ## Features

 My portfolio lists all the technologies that I am familiar with.

-Portfolio contains the following pages:
+My portfolio contains the following pages:
  * Projects
    *  Projects page lists all the projects that I have worked on.
 For each project the scour code has been provided along with the link to see the live project hosted online.
  * Blogs